amcz/specifications/README.md

 ```
  * hft or hecta-feet is not considered compliant as it combines SI prefix with English unit
  * no standard_name in CF tables
+ * this data variable may be ommitted if flight_levels is utilized as a dimension/coordinate in the alternative formulation.

 ## 🔗 Bounds Variables